Finding archival material

 We maintain an online catalogue which contains summary information about all of our collections.
 The catalogue also contains finding aids for many of the collections.
 Finding aids are more detailed box or file indexes for the collection and will generally contain unit, box or item numbers that should be quoted when ordering material.

-After checking the online catalogue, contact the Archives if further help is required to find material or to discuss a large research project.
+After checking the online catalogue and subject guides, contact the Archives if further help is required to find material or to discuss a large research project.

 Material from the University of Melbourne Archives is accessed through the Reading Room at the Baillieu Library at the University's Parkville campus.
 To order UMA material or to find information on the reading room location, opening hours, rules about handling material, copying and digitisation of material, please see the Reading Room website.

 As material is held at an off-site repository it cannot be accessed immediately.
 If the request is lodged before 12pm material should be available in the Reading Room the following day, subject to confirmation.
 There is a limit of ten boxes or units per order.